Where to find us

 - Maintained entirely by volunteers

-- Community gardens for local low income neighbors, those with disabilities and limited mobility.
+- Community gardens for community including low income neighbors, veterans, those with disabilities and limited mobility.

 - Utilizing lot which was purchased with SDC funds, which has since been maintained by Public Works staff but has not been utilized for any meaningful purpose, into a full purpose area that will support local school and neighborhood needs.